-I/We of being a mem nber/members of BRITE-TECH BERHAD hereby appoint and/or failing g him/her of or failing him.
-Annual Gene 3/155B, 570 /her, the Chairman of the meeting as my/our proxy to vote for me/us on my/oeral Meeting of the Company, to be held at Langkawi Room, Bukit Jalil Golf 00 Kuala Lumpur on Wednesday, 27 May 2015 at 10.00 a.m. and any adjoing our behalf at the Fourteenth Resort, Jalan No. Resolution For Against 1.
-To declare a final single tier dividend of 0.63 sen per ordinary share in respect of the financial year ended 31 December 2014.
-3. 2.
-To approve the payment of Directors' fees for the financial year ended 31 December 2014.
+No. Resolution For Against 1.
+To declare a final single tier dividend of 0.63 sen per ordinary share in respect of the financial year ended 31 December 2015.
+2. To approve the payment of Directors' fees for the financial year ended 31 December 2015.
 To re-elect the following Directors who are retiring by rotation, pursuant to Article 96 of the Articles of Association of the Company, and being eligible, offer themselves for re-election:- 3.
-Mr. Pang Wee See 4.
-Mr. Tan Boon Kok 5.
+Mr. Cheng Sim Meng 4.
+Ir.
+Koh Thong How 5.
 To re-appoint the following Director who is retiring pursuant to Section 129 of the Companies Act, 1965 and to hold office until the conclusion of the next Annual General Meeting:- Dr. Seow Pin Kwong 6.
 To re-appoint Messrs CAS & Associates as Auditors of the Company and to authorise the Directors to fix their remuneration.
 Special Business 7.
 Ordinary Resolution 1 - To authorise the Directors to allot and issue shares pursuant to Section 132D of the Companies Act, 1965.
 8. Ordinary Resolution 2 - To approve the continuing in office of Mr. Cheng Sim Meng as Independent Non-Executive Director.
 9. Ordinary Resolution 3 - To approve the continuing in office of Dr. Seow Pin Kwong as Independent Non-Executive Director.

-10. Special Resolution - Proposed Amendment to the Articles of Association of the Company. cate with an "X" how you wish your vote to be cast.
-If no specific directoxies will vote or abstain at his/their discretion) tion as to v oting is given, Signed this . day of Signature/Comm on Seal of S hareholder(s) Notes : · · . ,
+(Please indicate with an "X" how you wish your vote to be cast.
+If no specific direction as to voting is given, the proxy/proxies will vote or abstain at his/their discretion)

+Signed this day of 2016

+Signature/Common Seal of Shareholder(s)